Aakarshi Kashyap: 2017–2018

 In November 2017 Kashyap lost against London Games bronze medallist Saina Nehwal in the senior National Badminton Championship.
 But this match drew her into the spotlight.
 In December 2017 she scored a double win at the 42nd Junior National Badminton Championship (U-17, U-19) held in Guwahati.

 In January 2018 she won the top prize at the Yonex-Sunrise All India Senior Ranking badminton tournament in Bengaluru.
 Kashyap was made to fight hard for her win in the final against Gayathri Gopichand, prevailing in the final decider after a 63-minute marathon match 21–17, 12–21, 21–9.

 In the Khelo Indian School Games held in January 2018, Kashyap won in the U-17 match.
-India's ranked player won the girl's singles title of the Yonex sunrise all India junior ranking badminton tournament in May 2018.
+India's ranked player won the girls' singles title of the Yonex sunrise all India junior ranking badminton tournament in May 2018.

 2019–present

 In 2019, Kashyap continued her form by taking top honours gain in the domestic singles event at the Yonex Sunrise All India Senior Ranking tournament in Vijayawada, India.
 She defeated Anura Prabhudesai in the final with a 21–12, 21–16 victory.

 In 2020, Kashyap began practicing at the Suchitra Badminton Academy in Hyderabad.
 The ace shuttler from Chhattisgarh won the title in the women's singles category at Kenya International 2020, which is the BWF Future Series event.